 Current law governing the issuance of special obligations, to be repaid by pledged receipts, to fund economic development programs administered by the Department of Development, is authorized pursuant to Article VIII, Section 13 of That constitutional provision permits, generally, the the Ohio Constitution. issuance of such obligations by state and local governments to provide money for economic development.
-The bill expands the law by permitting obligations to be issued for eligible advanced energy projects for the purposes of Article VIII, Section 2p of the Ohio Constitution.
-The bill also declares it to be the policy of this state through the operation of the economic development program, which includes the issuance of special obligations, to assist in and facilitate the establishment or development of eligible projects or assist and cooperate with any governmental agency in achieving that purpose, pursuant to Article VIII, Section 2p.
-That provision permits the issuance of (1) obligations for purposes of local public infrastructure capital improvements, research and development projects, and site facility development (general obligations), (2) state-supported and stateassisted institutions of higher education bonds for research and development projects (unspecified obligations), (3) state and local government bonds for research and development projects (unspecified obligations), and (4) statesupported and state-assisted institution of higher education and local government bonds for site and facility development (unspecified obligations).
+The bill expands the law by permitting obligations to be issued for eligible projects (the bill also specifically refers to advanced energy projects) for the purposes of Article VIII, Section 2p of the Ohio Constitution.
+That provision permits the issuance of (1) obligations for purposes of local public infrastructure capital improvements, research and development projects, and site facility development (general obligations), (2) state-supported and state-assisted institutions of higher education bonds for research and development projects (unspecified obligations), (3) state and local government bonds for research and development projects (unspecified obligations), and (4) state-supported and stateassisted institution of higher education and local government bonds for site and facility development (unspecified obligations).